-- 2.4 The following circumstances will exclude an applicant from the housing register. - 2.5 Home seekers with no local connection to North West Leicestershire as set out in section 20- other than in exceptional circumstances, home seekers from outside the district who have no local connection to the district, will not qualify for social housing. - 2.6 Home seekers with the financial means to meet their own housing need these home seekers will not qualify for social housing unless they can demonstrate that they have a need for specialist supported, sheltered or extra care housing which they cannot purchase or rent on the open market, or, where the home seeker has a need for wheelchair adapted or other specialist accommodation and they do not have the financial means available (through savings, grants or Equity Loan) to adapt their existing property or the property is not suitable for adaptation and they do not have sufficient resources to secure alternative accommodation that meets their needs.
+- 2.6 The following circumstances will exclude an applicant from the housing register. - 2.7 Home seekers with no local connection to North West Leicestershire as set out in section 18- other than in exceptional circumstances, home seekers from outside the district who have no local connection to the district, will not qualify for social housing.
+The Council may from time to time allow access to the housing register to applicants without a local connection on the basis that they are only entitled to receive offers on hard to let properties.
+This is entirely at the Council's discretion. - 2.8 Home seekers with the financial means to meet their own housing need these home seekers will not qualify for social housing unless they can demonstrate that they have a need for specialist supported, sheltered or extra care housing which they cannot purchase or rent on the open market, or, where the home seeker has a need for wheelchair adapted or other specialist accommodation and they do not have the financial means available (through savings, grants or Equity Loan) to adapt their existing property or the property is not suitable for adaptation and they do not have sufficient resources to secure alternative accommodation that meets their needs (in these circumstances the applicant will usually be restricted to bidding on properties that meet these identified needs).